wi22b052/swarc-group4-umt/arc42/Abgabe.md

 </div>

-A university is in conatct with several other oragnisations like the state, other universties and so on.
-This partnerships often include some type of exchange of data.
-To support this process and also make the oragnisation capeable of connecting with further organisations interoperability has a central position in this project.
+A university is in contact with several other organisations like the state, other universities and so on.
+These partnerships often include some type of exchange of data.
+To support this process and also make the organisation capable of connecting with further organisations interoperability has a central position in this project.

 ## Stakeholders